dogrun-inc/txt2gpml/README.md

 The interactions describes the start node and target node, each with a node ID. interactions block.
 The interactions also describe the relationship between anchors and nodes.
+Currently, when an interaction combines an anchor and a node, be sure to specify the anchor at the "end_point".

 ### anchors
 - interaction